-Innovation is more than just technology - it is the pursuit of improvement.
-For us, innovation harnesses new methods of designing, thinking, creating and delivering legal services and promoting access to justice.
-We approach innovation from a design-thinking perspective, grounded by a robust understanding of the evidence base.
+Innovation is more than just advances in technology — it is the pursuit of improvement.
+For us, innovation means developing new approaches to design, advancing creative approaches problem-solving and promoting imaginative delivery of legal services and access to justice.

 Providing education and training to equip law students and legal professionals with the tools to become active innovators in the legal services market;

 Undertaking research for industry clients, the public sector and the academic community, to explore and better understand how innovation can improve legal service delivery and access to justice; and,

 Engaging in collaborative research and development through partnership with stakeholders in order to capitalise on the benefits of innovative approaches to legal practice.